-- Invite all parents/carers to meet with their child's class teachers at three formal parent's evenings during the year where progress and attainment is discussed; - Provide an annual written report; - Have an open door policy where parents / carers are free to speak to staff at any point about their child's needs or progress.
+- Invite all parents/carers to meet with their child's class teachers at three formal parent's evenings during the year where progress and attainment is discussed; - Opportunity for all parents of children with SEND to have an appointment with the SENDCO; - Provide an annual written report; - Have an open door policy where parents / carers are free to speak to staff at any point about their child's needs or progress.
 Parents wishing to speak to staff can arrange a telephone or face-to-face appointment by calling the School Office on 01661 853350 or by emailing their child's home learning email address; - Have at least annual reviews for children with an EHC Plan; - For pupils on the SEND Register, Class Teachers will invite the child (if appropriate) and their parents to write and collaboratively review their child's Pupil Passports at least once per term.